Good personal statement openings are crucial when it comes to engaging admissions tutors.

-In the process of writing your personal statement, you might realise that you’re repeating the words you use to start sentences and paragraphs.
+But in the process of writing your personal statement, you might realise that you’re repeating the words you use in your opening sentences and paragraphs.

 This lack of variety can lead to a sense of monotony in tone and content, alienating the reader.